Aliases for MELK Gene

 GeneCards Summary for MELK Gene

 MELK (Maternal Embryonic Leucine Zipper Kinase) is a Protein Coding gene.
 Among its related pathways are Neuroscience.
-GO annotations related to this gene include calcium ion binding and lipid binding.
+GO annotations related to this gene include calcium ion binding and protein kinase activity.
 An important paralog of this gene is NUAK1.

 UniProtKB/Swiss-Prot for MELK Gene

 Serine/threonine-protein kinase involved in various processes such as cell cycle regulation, self-renewal of stem cells, apoptosis and splicing regulation.
 Has a broad substrate specificity; phosphorylates BCL2L14, CDC25B, MAP3K5/ASK1 and ZNF622.
 Acts as an activator of apoptosis by phosphorylating and activating MAP3K5/ASK1.
 Acts as a regulator of cell cycle, notably by mediating phosphorylation of CDC25B, promoting localization of CDC25B to the centrosome and the spindle poles during mitosis.
 Plays a key role in cell proliferation and carcinogenesis.
 Required for proliferation of embryonic and postnatal multipotent neural progenitors.
 Phosphorylates and inhibits BCL2L14, possibly leading to affect mammary carcinogenesis by mediating inhibition of the pro-apoptotic function of BCL2L14.
 Also involved in the inhibition of spliceosome assembly during mitosis by phosphorylating ZNF622, thereby contributing to its redirection to the nucleus.
 May also play a role in primitive hematopoiesis.